fabioturazzidouglas/Seek-Trade/README.txt

 App Name:	Seek & Trade App

-Group 4:	Daniil Volovik, Fabio Turazzi, Winnie Nguyen
+Group 4:	Daniil Volovik, Do Man Uyen Nguyen, Fabio Turazzi

 Functions/Description:
 		Seek & Trade is a Marketplace app which offers a safe platform for users to create and search for posts,